SAIT-IDD/cprg-218-assignment-1/README.md

 ## Instructions for Responsive CSS In class Lab.

+### Download this repository as a zip file.

-### Create a new css file inside the styles folder and link the stylesheet to the index.html document.
+### Create a new css file inside the styles folder and link the new stylesheet to the index.html document.

 ### Make the page responsive using the new file created.
 - Make the section with a class called 'container' a flex box that is centered horizontally.